llvm/llvm-project/llvm/docs/DeveloperPolicy.rst

 -----------------------------

-The LLVM community requires contributors to have a public email address associated with their GitHub account.
-Please ensure that "Keep my email addresses private" is disabled in your
+The LLVM community requires contributors to have a public email address associated with their GitHub commits, so please ensure that "Keep my email addresses private" is disabled in your
 `account settings <https://github.com/settings/emails>`_.